Another Triple Crown surprise: Sir Winston takes Belmont

 Up front, 21-1 long shot Joevia continued to set the pace with Tax closely tracking.
 In the stretch, Rosario angled Sir Winston — named for Winston Churchill — off the rail and slightly bothered stablemate War of Will.

 This time, there was no inquiry or objection.
-Sir Winston surged to the lead and held off a late run from Tacitus, who had an extremely wide trip under jockey Jose Ortiz.
+Sir Winston surged to the lead with an eighth of a mile to go and held off a late run from Tacitus, who had an extremely wide trip under jockey Jose Ortiz.

 The second-place finish denied trainer Bill Mott two-thirds of the Triple Crown.
 His Country House was awarded first place in the Kentucky Derby.